Do You Need Durable Product Labels? - Avery Blog

 Face stock: Standard labels are made with paper face stock.
 It can be a more substantial, premium paper but paper labels have their limitations.
 Durable labels have face stock made from plastic films like polyester (PET), polypropylene (BOPP), and other synthetics to resist tearing, moisture, chemicals, and more.

 Adhesive: The adhesive on standard paper labels is generally made for light, indoor use.
-While the adhesive on many durable labels will to stay adhered in harsh environments, even on many removable labels.
+While the adhesive on many durable labels will stay adhered in harsh environments, even on many removable labels.

 Liner: The label liner is the backing paper that supports the label through manufacturing and protects the adhesive until you apply it to your products.